stateless-solutions/markdown-content/cli.md

 # Stateless CLI Documentation

 # Overview
 The Stateless CLI is a powerful command-line interface that allows you to interact with the Stateless services for managing offerings, entrypoints, buckets, and API keys.
-You can view the CLI code and examples in our **[public GitHub repository]**(https://github.com/stateless-solutions/stateless-sdk).
+You can view the CLI code and examples in our [**public GitHub repository**](https://github.com/stateless-solutions/stateless-sdk).

 ## Installing the CLI